zzDRT/PredictiveModeling/pm_service_ui_spark_streaming.md

 1. Go to the Models tab of the IBM® Watson™ Machine Learning Dashboard.
 2. From ACTIONS menu select Create Deployment.
-3. In Create Deployment form provide Name, Description and Batch Type.
+3. In Create Deployment form provide Name, Description and Stream Type.
 4. You must provide the following inputs:

     **Input Connection**: IBM Message Hub topics details which are used as input (tweets) for the model and storage for the model output  (prediction results).